 When Americans today are dealing with significant levels of stress and living a sedentary lifestyle, dog ownership can improve both body and mind.
+But the dog needs to be healthy as well.
 Understand how dogs can improve your well-being today.

 Dogs and Dog Owner Physical Activity

 Those individuals who do not exercise or live sedentary lives may become more physically active when caring for a dog.
 Those who are generally inactive can start by slowly increasing activity by walking their dog for 10 minutes daily a few times every week.
 Owning and caring for a dog can have many benefits.
 According to a recent report, dog ownership can help people lose weight, maintain a healthy weight and decrease blood pressure levels.

 Dog owners, when compared to those who do not own a dog, are more likely to get the amount of exercise recommended by experts.
 Owners have to perform many activities when caring for a dog that may serve to improve their physical health.
 Children with dogs perform more moderately rigorous activity than children without and adults tend to walk approximately double that of those who are not dog owners.
 Children and adults can also enjoy the physical activity of giving their dog a bath.

 Individuals who have suffered from a period of hospitalization or severe illness have found therapy dogs helpful in regaining a sense of independence.
 Those who are undergoing rehabilitation or are disabled find service dogs are able to help them be more independent and allow them to perform routine activities.